 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for Reproductive Carrier Screening and Prenatal Diagnosis Under Policy 0514
+CPT, HCPCS, and ICD-10 Codes for Reproductive Carrier Screening and Prenatal Diagnosis Under Cigna Policy 0514

-The policy data available for this update does not include a specific code list.
-Cigna's Policy 0514 does not enumerate codes in the data provided at publication.
+The policy data available for this post does not include a specific code list from Cigna's 0514 policy document.
+Do not use fabricated or assumed codes for billing under this policy.

 Get the Full Picture